Phoenix Guardians

 ALEXANDER MILSTEIN

-Launched and led a youth political debate and leadership club.
-Alexander played a key role in national humanitarian efforts across Russia - helping to raise millions for critically ill children in need of life-saving treatments unavailable locally.
-This included organizing large-scale fundraising events, managing high-profile awareness campaigns, and conducting direct outreach to major donors.
-These efforts helped procure expensive, often difficult-to-access medications from abroad, ensuring children received urgent care otherwise beyond reach.
+From a young age, Alexander has been guided by a deep commitment to justice and community care.
+He founded an international youth political debate and leadership club and played a key role in national humanitarian efforts across Russia, helping raise millions for critically ill children in need of life-saving treatment.
+His work included organizing large-scale fundraising events, managing high-profile awareness campaigns, and securing hard-to-access medications from abroad, ensuring children received critical care when local systems failed them.

 ALEXANDER WARDEN